meyerpedro/Understanding-Music-Lyric/ReadMe.md

 ## The Use of Words in Music

 What makes genres of music different?
 Rhythm, effects, melody, intrument choice, playing techniques; all of those things can help us distinguish one music genre from another.
 Can we say the same about lyrics?
-Do the messages from artist in different genres differ enough for an algorithm to be able to predict to which genre a song belongs to based on it's lyircs?
+Does the messages from artist of different genres differ enough for an algorithm to predict to which genre a song belongs to based on it's lyircs?

 ![beatleslyrics](images/i-wanna-hold-your-hand-promo.png)
 [cbsnews.com](https://www.cbsnews.com/pictures/the-beatles-original-lyrics/16/)